 We all get triggered and we all go through difficult times.
 It's OK to share your experiences, including the hard, heavy stuff.
 But don't dump your emotions on the community.
 Work through your stuff, ask for help if you need it, and then share.

-Thank you for reading and for keeping our shared space sacred.
+Thank you for reading and for keeping our shared space clear and grounded in love.
 If you have comments or suggestions for the community guidelines, or anything else for that matter, we'd love to hear all about it.
 It takes a community to build a community space!

-Examples of How to Share or Respond in Ways That Create a Safe Environment for All
+Examples of How to Share or Respond in Ways That Create a Positive Environment for All

 Example: Someone posts a new topic saying she can mentally see a parental drama that keeps playing out in her adult life and sabotaging her relationships, but she can't seem to connect to it in a way that enables her to move through it.